MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ### Favorites and frequents

-The **Favorites + frequents** section of Home contains links to the content that you visit most often or that you tagged as a [favorite](end-user-favorite.md).
+The **Favorites + frequents** section of Home contains links to the content that you visited most often or that you tagged as a [favorite](end-user-favorite.md).
 These cards have black stars because they're tagged as favorites.

 :::image type="content" source="./media/end-user-home/power-bi-home-favorites.png" alt-text="A screenshot showing the Favorites and frequents section.":::